Some popular “onboard video cards” in computer

 iGPU of Intel

-Laptop requires compact components, so they often use iGPU.
-But graphics processing power of iGPU cannot be as good as the discrete card.
-But the discrete card on Laptop is usually integrated with GPU, VRAM, cooling system, semiconductor circuits.
+Laptops use compact components, often relying on integrated graphics processing units (iGPU).
+However, the graphics processing power of an iGPU is typically not as good as that of a discrete graphics card.
+A discrete graphics card on a laptop is usually integrated with the GPU, VRAM, cooling system, and semiconductor circuits.

 GPU on Laptop

-In conclusion, “onboard video card” is a GPU integrated on the mainboard.
-“Onboard video card” has been discontinued for a long time.
-Later, the GPU integrated in the North chipset or CPU is called iGPU (Integrated Graphics Processing Unit).
-But iGPU is not powerful, so dedicated graphic cards were born.
+To summarize, an “onboard video card” refers to a GPU that is integrated into the mainboard.
+However, this type of video card has not been available for a long time.
+Instead, the GPU integrated into the North chipset or CPU is referred to as an iGPU (Integrated Graphics Processing Unit).
+Note that iGPU is not as powerful as dedicated graphic cards, which were created to address this issue.

 2. Some of Intel’s “onboard video cards”

-Intel’s “onboard video cards” are called iGPUs (Integrated Graphics Processing Units). iGPU includes main product lines are:
+Intel’s onboard video cards are referred to as iGPUs (Integrated Graphics Processing Units).
+The iGPU product lines consist of:

 Intel HD Graphics

 The iGPU series was first introduced in 2010.
-Then, Intel Iris Graphics and Intel Iris Pro Graphics are the iGPU series that were released in 2013.
-Intel HD Graphics and Intel Iris Graphics do not have native memory.
+Then, Intel Iris Graphics and Intel Iris Pro Graphics are the iGPU series released in 2013.
+Intel HD Graphics and Intel Iris Graphics do not have their own memory.
 They will take part of RAM to store image data when processing.
 And Intel Iris Pro Graphics has embedded eDRAM memory.

-In addition, an upgrade of Intel HD Graphics is the Intel UHD Graphics series introduced on Intel’s 8th generation CPUs with codename Coffee Lake in 2017.
-Intel UHD Graphics is capable of supporting displays with 4K resolution.
+In addition, an upgrade of Intel HD Graphics is the Intel UHD Graphics series introduced on Intel’s 8th generation CPUs with the codename Coffee Lake in 2017.
+Intel UHD Graphics can support displays with 4K resolution.

 Intel Iris Plus Graphics

-They are integrated with 7th generation Intel CPUs is Kaby Lake.
-This is the iGPU series with higher performance than the Intel HD, Iris, Iris Pro series.
+They are integrated with 7th-generation Intel CPUs, Kaby Lake.
+This iGPU series has higher performance than the Intel HD, Iris, and Iris Pro series.

 Intel Iris Xe Graphics

-They are integrated with 11th generation Intel CPUs.
-This is Intel’s most powerful “onboard video card” to date (January 1, 2022).
-Intel Iris Xe Graphics is capable of supporting monitors with 8K or 4K HDR resolution.
+They are integrated with 11th-generation Intel CPUs.
+This is the most potent “onboard video card” from Intel to date (01/01/2022).
+Intel Iris Xe Graphics can support monitors with 8K or 4K HDR resolution.

 2nd generation Intel® CPUHD Intel® 3000, HD Intel® 2000